rebelsky/csc207c/_mps/sorting.md

 > Remember that (a) I first implemented each of these algorithms before any of you were born (and before many of my colleagues in the department were born) and (b) I've been teaching these algorithms since any of you were born.

+> In writing Quicksort, I decided to try our new DNF algorithm before proving it correct.
+That was a bad idea, since the algorithm doesn't work correctly if one of the sections is empty.
+(We'll talk about that in class on Tuesday.)
+It took me about an hour and twenty minutes to track down the bug.

+> When I switched to the standard DNF algorithm (the one with at most one swap per round), Quicksort took me twelve minutes.

+> I suppose that's a reminder that it takes much less time when you get things right the first time.

+> It's also a reminder that it may be better to check your algorithm by hand.

+> Merge sort also took about twelve minutes.
+That included tracking down one stupid bug.

+> As I said, I've been implementing these algorithms for longer than you've been alive.

 **If I use randomness, isn't there a chance that my algorithm will be inconsistent; sometimes fast and sometimes slow?**

 > Certainly.
 The competition has multiple rounds to help alleviate such issues.

+**I've found my sort crashes on some inputs.
+What now?**

+> You should debug.
+I'd suggest creating an experiment class in which you call the sorting routine on a known failing input, and step through your algorithm.

+> You can use `QuicksortExperiments.java` for a sample experiment.

+> Since we're often doing a lot of recursion in Quicksort and merge sort, you might also find it useful to insert some print statements.
+Make sure to print to `System.err` (as is good practice).

 ## Additional notes

-The project also includes an (untested and still under development) version of a `SortTools` class.
+The project also includes an (still under development) `SortTools` class.
 That class can be used to find arrays large enough that sorting is worth timing.
 It can also be used to run simple competitions between different sorters.

 Here's a typical test session (to be updated once Sam implements some sorting algorithms).
 You'll note that we see output for the empty array and then a SUCCESSS for everything else.